sandkum5/fastapi-linux-fs/README.md

 # fastapi-linux-fs
-Display Linux Filesystem Directory / File Contents using FastAPI Interface
+Display Linux Filesystem Directory / File Contents using REST API.

-This is my first demo using FastAPI library.
+This is my first REST API demo using FastAPI library.

 ### Requirements
 pip install fastapi[all]